treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 Here we're ensuring that:

 - deleting keys will delete their corresponding values as well
-- whenever we set a new value for `k` that any existing value will be removed properly
+- whenever we set a new value for `k`, that any existing value will be removed properly
 - whenever we set a key-value pair, that the corresponding value-key pair will be set too

 Setting and deleting items from this bi-directional dictionary seems to work as we'd expect: